|British engineer, John 'Juanito' Morrison.|

 British engineer, John Morrison, backed by his friend and wealthy financier Sir Alexander Henderson - later, the first Lord Faringdon won the rights to build the railway from Algeciras to Bobadilla, where it met the main line to Madrid, the gateway for the rest of Europe.
-The first section of the railway up to Jimena was officially opened in October 1890, and the next to Ronda in November 1892, operating six passenger trains daily through 22 stations.
+The first section of the railway; Algeciras to Jimena was officially opened in October 1890.
+The second section was the Ronda to Bobadilla in September 1891, and finally the more dificult secion from Jimena to Ronda which opened on 24th Novemeber 1892.
+They operated six passenger trains daily through 22 stations.

 1889 Works underway on the railway by "The Algeciras Gibraltar Railway Company" financed by Sir Alexander Henderson and engineer John Morrison.
 178km (110 miles) of track in total.

 6 October 1890 Inauguration of the Algeciras to Jimena section of 42km.

 7 September 1891 Inauguration of the Ronda to Bobadilla section of 70km.